pandaanson/NYU-law-work/notes/Mapping_error.md

  "WAUE": "Possibly Western Area Power Administration—Upper Great Plains East", "WAUW": "Errors due to not matching shape; assigned to p18" }

+For CPLW, I cound not really find where it should be, p56 is base on google and guess